 Other Important Sponsorship Needs

-$40,000 for a new pick-up truck: Transportation is one of the main logistical problems in developing countries.
+$20,000 for a pick-up truck: Transportation is one of the main logistical problems in developing countries.
 Trucks are constantly loaded to the limit and need to be driven in extreme heat and over very rough roads.
 Without reliable transportation, our safe water drilling program grinds to a halt.
 Your donation will purchase sturdy Toyota four-wheel drive pick-up trucks to transport all our drilling equipment and supplies to the villages in need of safe drinking water.
-The best option for the teams is a new truck which can be properly operated and maintained from Day One.
-However, we are always interested in buying used pick-ups that have been well-maintained.
-They usually cost about $20,000.
+We'll ensure they are properly operated and maintained.

 $4,000 to provide required training: Equipment, trucks, and supplies alone do not provide safe drinking water.
 Local people need hands-on training and support from knowledgeable volunteers to effectively drill boreholes, complete wells and replace or repair hand pumps.
 A Liberian bishop helped dedicate the first well drilled by Lifewater in Liberia by saying "Give a man a fish, and you feed him for a day....
 Teach him to fish, and you feed him for a lifetime."
 Help empower local people by supporting volunteers who travel overseas using their vacation time to provide required training and teaching.

 Every $1 you give provides a child with safe water for a year!